Dig-Forens6/ProcessSheriff/README.md

 # Description: This program has the following functionalities
 	- Scanning all running processes using psutil library.
 	- Determining binary path for each running process.
-	- Checking whether a binary file was signed by Microsoft.
+	- Checking whether a binary file was signed by Microsoft or other entities.
 	- If binary file is not signed, it would be hashed and compared to whitelisted binaries.
-	- Terminating any process that has an unsigned binary file or part of the whitelisted binaries.
+	- Terminating any process that has an unsigned binary or not part of the whitelisted binaries.
-	- Sending alerts when a process has an unsigned binary or did not match whitelisted binaries.
+	- Sending alerts when a process has an unsigned binary or did not match the whitelisted binaries.

 # Requirements:
 	- The script requires Twilio SID and Token to be added to the code.
-	- Telephone numbers to be used as source and destination for the alert messages.
+	- Telephone numbers to be used as source and destination for the alert SMS messages.
 	- A file containing a list of hashes of whitelisted binaries.
-	- Third-party libraries to be installed.
+	- All third-party libraries to be installed.
 	- Sigcheck – Sysinternals must be added in the same directory as the script file, https://learn.microsoft.com/en-us/sysinternals/downloads/sigcheck

 # Required Libraries: